 Type of course:

-48 hours of lectures including student assignment work - two double lectures per week spread over 12 weeks.
-In addition, a double datalab per week during about half of teaching weeks.
+Around 50 hours of lectures including student assignment work - two double lecture hours per week spread over around 13 weeks.

-External examiner will be involved in formulation/evaluation of exam assignments.
+External examiner will be involved in assessment of a selection of graded assignments submitted.

 Allowed examination aids: C3 All types of calculators, all other aids – including digital aids